December 30, 2024

 b) Today's Offering (Dec 30, 2024):

-ORIGINAL SONG: "Big Rock Candy Mountain" Harry McClintock 1928, also recorded by Burl Ives, Johnny Cash etc.
+MUSICAL UNDERPINNINGS: "Big Rock Candy Mountain" is a song composed by Harry McClintock in 1928, also recorded by Burl Ives, Johnny Cash etc.

 PARODY COMPOSED: Giorgio Coniglio, May 2014.